bamcis-io/AWSLambda.Common/README.md

 # BAMCIS AWS Lambda Common Utilities

 Provides basic Extension Methods for the ILambdaContext to simplify logging messages and exception in Lambda functions.
-Also, provides an extension method to handle processing async tasks as they finish to help speed up execution time inside a Lambda function.

-New functionality includes Lambda event sources not included in the AWS .NET SDK, like a scheduled event or a Kinesis Firehose transformation.
 New deserialization classes have been added for SageMaker so you can process responses from a SageMaker endpoint in a Lambda function.

+Deserialization classes also exist for the message data in SNS notifications related to S3 events as well as an enhanced Kinesis Firehose Event that provides some added functionality over the SDK.

+A framework for building custom resources in CloudFormation is also included.

 ## Table of Contents
 - [Usage](#usage)